-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Wellcare No Premium (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Wellcare Simple (HMO-POS)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2025.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Member Services at 1-855-565-9518 for additional information.
+For questions about this document, please contact Member Services at 1-800-977-7522 for additional information.
 (TTY users should call 711).
 Hours are: Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
 Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+This call is free.

-This plan, Wellcare No Premium (HMO), is offered by Arkansas Health And Wellness Health Plan, Inc..
-(When this Evidence of Coverage says "we," "us," or "our," it means Arkansas Health And Wellness Health Plan, Inc..
-When it says "plan" or "our plan," it means Wellcare No Premium (HMO).)
+This plan, Wellcare Simple (HMO-POS), is offered by Arkansas Health & Wellness Health Plan, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Arkansas Health & Wellness Health Plan, Inc. When it says "plan" or "our plan," it means Wellcare Simple (HMO-POS).)